 Lemon and Garlic Roasted Potatoes

-- 2 pounds small red or yellow potatoes, quartered
+- 2 pounds baby red or gold potatoes, halved or quartered (equal size)

 - 1 tablespoon butter, melted